Grenadier Guards band to join Stanstead Park's two-day reopening party in July

-Grenadier Guards take centre stage as Stanstead Park throws two-day reopening party
+Grenadier Guards take centre stage as Stansted Park throws two-day reopening party

 A WORLD-renowned military band are to form the spectacular centre-piece of a weekend bonanza at Hampshire stately home.

-The Band of the Grenadier Guards will be the guest of honour at Stanstead Park’s two-day celebration in July.
+The Band of the Grenadier Guards will be the guest of honour at Stansted Park’s two-day celebration in July.

-Named the ‘Stanstead Unlocked’ the spectacle in Rowlands Castle will take place on July 10 and 11 and will mark the grand reopening of the estate following a huge project to revitalise it.
+Named the ‘Stansted Unlocked’ the spectacle in Rowlands Castle will take place on July 10 and 11 and will mark the grand reopening of the estate following a huge project to revitalise it.

 The Grenadier Guards will stage the beating retreat – a military ceremony dating back to the 17th century – on the opening night of the show.